niroyb/dcos-autoscale/README.md

 # Create environment variable file

-  Add the service principal credential into this file in the following format.
+  Add the service principal credential in a file nammed "`.env`" in the following format.
   The unittest case uses this credential to access the Azure subscription for the scaleup and down operations

   Eg.